rob-windsor/sp-dev-training-spfx-getting-started/Lab.md

 Use the tools installed in exercise 2 to create a new SharePoint Framework component and test it in the local developer environment.

-1. Open a command prompt and change to the folder where you want to create the project.
+1. Open a command prompt and change to an empty folder where you want to store the files for the project.
 1. Run the SharePoint Yeoman generator by executing the following command:

     ```shell